khaldoun-xyz/standard/docs/plan.md

 Wherever possible, we will open-source our technologies to increase speed.

+While we don't know the exact shape yet, it is clear that there are certain building blocks that other organisations benefit from - and not all require sophisticated machine learning techniques.
+Two critical building blocks will be setting up 1) a critical process library and 2) an orchestration layer that executes most of the automation tasks.

-German organisations have delayed digitisation and the population is aging.
-Healthcare institutions in particular are in need of jump-starting a drive for efficiency.
+German organisations need a push for efficiency because they have delayed digitisation and their population is aging.
+Healthcare institutions in particular are in need of jump-starting automation initiatives.

 It is at this stage that Khaldoun will start placing Khaldoun members at German organisations.